-To ensure proper operation when connecting DS4000 EXP100 storage expansion enclosures to the DS4100 base storage server, you must verify that the DS4000 EXP100 ESM firmware level is at level 9554 or later.
+To ensure proper operation when connecting DS4000 EXP100 expansion units to the DS4100 base storage server, you must verify that the DS4000 EXP100 ESM firmware level is at level 9554 or later.
 If the ESM firmware level is lower than 9554, disconnect the DS4000 EXP100 and contact IBM support, your IBM reseller, or your IBM representative for assistance.